neuroinformatics-unit/spikewrap/README.md

 > **Warning**
-> **SWC Ephys is not sufficiently tested to be used in analysis.
+> **Spikewrap is not sufficiently tested to be used in analysis.
 This release is only for testing.
 Do not use for your final analyses.**

 > **Warning** **Limitations**
 > - works only on SpikeGLX recordings with 1 gate, 1 trigger, 1 probe (per run, e.g. g0, t0, imec0)